Urban Land Regeneration

 - Employ a range of methodologies, techniques, and tools available to project managers including the use of foundational engineering and scientific principles applicable to an environmental analysis and solutions approach.

-- A three–year advanced diploma with a minimum of 3 years documented work experience in a related field including references from relevant work; or a recognized degree from an accredited institution in the fields of applied science, engineering or engineering technology.
+- A three–year advanced post secondary diploma with a minimum of 3 years documented work experience in a related field including references; OR

 The Importance of Learning Skills: